 Don’t overheat Geranium Rozanne

 Extreme heat can dehydrate the soil to unacceptable levels, and while Rozanne is a tough cookie, every flower has her limits.
 If the mercury is threatening record highs, consider an extra watering for the day to freshen up her roots from the stress of the heat.

 Rozanne is pretty low maintenance when it comes to pruning.
 There is absolutely no need to do so unless you want to do a little touch-up trimming to hold her back from paths and other plants or to freshen her up a bit in the autumn.

 Wait until spring each year to cut back dead winter foliage.
 Then don’t be shy about trimming back plants to 8 cm (3 inches) to encourage new growth, taking care when trimming around new green shoots.
 Deadheading can be difficult when the vine-like stems get long and tangled and really isn’t necessary.

-These are all simple steps you can take in the early days to ensure that your Geranium Rozanne gets off to a solid start and needs as little attention as possible going forward.
+These are simple steps you can take to ensure that your Geranium Rozanne gets off to a solid start.
+They ensure she will require little attention going forward.

 Don’t forget to follow Rozanne on Social Media for more tips and insights into her world!